 Search Engine Optimization (SEO)

-Every company website is the focal point of the business’s online presence.
+Every business website is the focal point of the company’s online presence.
 Websites inform prospective customers about brands:

 - Who they are